Japanese destroyer Isokaze (1939): 1942

-On 1 March, Isokaze was operating alongside several desron 2 destroyers when floatplanes spotted the Dutch freighter Modjokerto.
-After locating and closing to point blank range from Modjokerto, a hail of 5-inch (127 mm) gunfire from Isokaze, Kagerō Shiranui, Kasumi, Ariake, and Yūgure sank the freighter in just 3 minutes.
-On the 7th, Isokaze took part in the bombardment of Christmas Island, then escorted the Kido Butai during the Indian Ocean Raid, and finally arrived back at Kure on April 27, and entered drydock from May 5-15.
-During the battle of Midway from June 4-5, Isokaze was attacked by carrier based aircraft and lightly damaged by bomb near misses, then rescued survivors from the fatally damaged aircraft carrier Soryū then helped to scuttle her with torpedoes.
+On 1 March, Isokaze was operating alongside several destroyers of the 1st squadron when Japanese floatplanes spotted the 8,806-ton Dutch freighter Modjokerto at 10:40 and radioed her location to nearby Japanese naval units.
+Destroyer squadron 1 located Modjokerto at 11:25 and closed to point blank range, and a hail of 5-inch (127 mm) gunfire from Isokaze, Kagerō Shiranui, Kasumi, Ariake, and Yūgure sank the freighter in just 3 minutes with the loss of 42 men.
+On the 7th, Isokaze escorted the battleships Kongō and Haruna while they - joined by Urakaze and Tanikaze - bombarded and captured Christmas Island, then escorted the Kido Butai during the Indian Ocean Raid from 4-9 April where she engaged enemy aircraft twice and captured the crew of 6 from a downed flying-boat before transferring them to Akagi.
+The prisoners were treated with hospitality and a warm meal aboard the destroyer, something which was not transferred to the aircraft carrier.
+Isokaze finally arrived back at Kure on 27 April, and entered drydock from 5-15 May before departing for Hashirajima.